-If you or your child were arrested or under suspicion of a crime, contact Morgan Bourque — one of Texas’ top criminal defense attorneys.
-Morgan’s successful defense track record is highlighted by hundreds of dismissals and downgraded charges.
+If you or your child were arrested or under suspicion of a crime, Morgan Bourque Attorney at Law can protect your child’s future.
+Our legal team’s successful defense track record is highlighted by hundreds of dismissals and downgraded charges.

-Morgan is a former Texas prosecutor who has handled juvenile crimes from both sides of the courtroom.
+As an attorney for juveniles, Attorney Morgan Bourque is a former Texas prosecutor who has handled juvenile crimes from both sides of the courtroom.
 For years, he has represented youths (and their parents/guardians) accused of various offenses and has specific insight into crime scene investigations, procedures and evidence.
 Based on his insider’s perspective, he is often able to anticipate the actions that the opposing side may take and build an even stronger defense.

 - DUI/DWI charges